simplygenius/atmos/README.md

 Setup your application repo to work with ECS by generating a Dockerfile.
 For example, [here is the example app](https://github.com/simplygenius/atmos-example-app) used in the demo

-To deploy your app to ECS, first build an image using docker with a tag the same as your service name
+To deploy your app to ECS, first use docker to build an image with a tag named the same as your service name

 ```
 # In your app repo directory